Behrokh Khoshnevis

 Behrokh Khoshnevis is the President and CEO of Contour Crafting Corporation and the Louise L. Dunn Distinguished Professor of Engineering at the University of Southern California (USC), where he has affiliations with the Aerospace & Mechanical Engineering, Astronautics Engineering, Civil & Environmental Engineering and Industrial & Systems Engineering departments.
 He is the Director of the Center for Rapid Automated Fabrication Technologies (CRAFT) at USC.
 He is a Member of the National Academy of Engineering, a Fellow Member of the National Academy of Inventors and is a Fellow of the American Society for the Advancement of Science.
 He is also a Fellow member of the Society for Computer Simulation International, a Fellow member of the Institute of Industrial & Systems Engineering and a Fellow member of the Society of Manufacturing Engineers.
 He is also a NASA Innovative Advanced Concepts (NIAC) Fellow.

 He is active in CAD/CAM-, robotics- and mechatronics-related research projects that include the development of three novel 3D printing processes called Contour Crafting, SIS and SSS.

-In 2014, Khoshnevis was selected as the recipient of the Grand Prize of the Creating the Future design contest for invention of the Contour Crafting robotic construction technology.
-The program was organized by NASA Tech Briefs Media Group and sponsored by major industries including Intel and HP.
-The Grand Prize was given to only one of the more than 1000 globally competing technologies.

-Contour Crafting was selected as one of the top 25 out of more than 4000 candidate inventions by the History Channel Modern Marvels program and the National Inventor's Hall of Fame; and has been identified as one of the major disruptive technologies of our time.